Yellow Line Trains Are Running Again — 7 Weeks After Crash

 The first Yellow Line train took off 4:45 a.m.
 Friday following “comprehensive safety analysis and testing,” according to a CTA statement.

-The agency previously told NBC Chicago Wednesday there was no timetable for the Yellow Line’s reopening.
+The agency previously told NBC5 Wednesday there was no timetable for the Yellow Line’s reopening.

-At the forefront of new safety changes: Slowing Yellow Line trains below the rest of the system, from 55 mph to 35 mph, and to 25 mph near the Howard station crash site.
+At the forefront of new safety changes: slowing Yellow Line trains below the rest of the system, from 55 mph to 35 mph, and to 25 mph near the Howard station crash site.

-In the statement the CTA said the lengthy, unclear closure was due to the agency’s safety testing and compliance with a field investigation by the National Transportation Safety Board into the Nov.
+In the statement, the CTA said the lengthy, unclear closure was due to the agency’s safety testing and compliance with a field investigation by the National Transportation Safety Board into the Nov.
 16 crash.

-A preliminary report by the NTSB released last month said a train operator was unable to stop in time following a late command to do, swiftly hitting the emergency brakes but still crashing into a snow removal machine, which had been on the tracks for training purposes.
+A preliminary report by the safety board released last month said a train operator was unable to stop in time following a late command, swiftly hitting the emergency brakes but still crashing into a snow removal machine, which had been on the tracks for training purposes.

-But much about the crash still remains unknown.
-The NTSB is now investigating the CTA’s signal system, the performance of its train brakes and “organic material” on the rails that might have affected the stopping distance.
+But much about the crash remains unknown.
+The safety board is investigating the CTA’s signal system, the performance of its train brakes and “organic material” on the rails that might have affected the stopping distance.

 The CTA tallied its equipment damages to be around $8.7 million, according to the report.

 In reopening the Yellow Line, the CTA tested several trains in various weather conditions, according to the agency’s statement.
-The CTA also had crews power-wash the tracks to remove debris and will increase communication protocols when “non-transport vehicles” are on the rails.
+The CTA also had crews power wash the tracks to remove debris, and it will increase communication protocols when “non-transport vehicles” are on the rails.

 “We extend our gratitude to our riders impacted by this incident and for their patience,” CTA President Dorval Carter said in the statement.
 “I wanted to make sure we looked at every aspect of this incident, as thoroughly as we could, to ensure the highest levels of safety when we reopened.
 I will never compromise safety for expediency.”